 Treatment of corns involves removing the dead skin that has built up in the specific area of the foot.
 Consult with Our doctors to determine the best treatment option for your case of corns.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Corns: What Are They, and How Do You Get Rid of Them

 There are two muscles in the calf that make up the Achilles tendon.
 It is considered to be the strongest tendon in the body, and it connects the heel to calf.
 An Achilles tendon injury can gradually occur from repetitive motion, or from suddenly twisting the leg while participating in running and jumping activities.
 This condition is generally accompanied by severe pain and discomfort, and it is often difficult to walk.
 Patients who have this type of injury may find mild relief when simple stretches are performed.
 These can include standing on a step while lowering the heel until a gentle stretch is felt.
 Strengthening the foot may be a solution in preventing Achilles tendon injuries from occurring.
 If you have this type of pain, please consult with a podiatrist who can effectively treat this condition.